 Find the file style.css, which resides in wp-content under the sub directory themes.
 Finding it manually is takes far too long, just open your browser’s search bar with “Ctrl+F” and type in “style.css”.

 You will find style.css as part of a hyperlink, open the link.

 As you can see from the screenshot above, the theme name, version, description and author have been provided with details including links and licensing information.
 You will almost always find this file for every WordPress website and opening the link that accompanies it should open up theme information to you.

-Another way you can easily figure out the name of theme you are dealing with, is through the link that contains the style.css file.
+Another way you can easily figure out the name of theme you are dealing with through the link that contains the style.css file.

 This may be modified a bit for different websites but generally the theme’s name precedes the style.css in the link.
 You could also say the theme name appears after

-wp/wp-content/themes/, either way you can figure out the name based on the link in and of itself, without accessing the style.css file which provides specific theme information.
+wp/wp-content/themes/ Either way, you can figure out the name based on the link in and of itself, without accessing the style.css file that provides specific theme information.
 A simple Google search of the theme name will yield the theme’s author and licensing information.